volumio/volumio-file-agent/src/HTTPServer/README.md

 The server's endponts are developed and documented according to the [OpenApi Specification](https://www.openapis.org/) standard.

-This allows us to have a better and easier **developer experience** which mainly revolves around the idea of having _`code as the single poin of truth`_.
+This allows us to have a better and easier **developer experience** which mainly revolves around the idea of having _`code as the single point of truth`_.

 ## Development iteration flow and DEX